The Home (2025 American film): Plot

 Max is placed on the fourth floor so his youth can be harvested for the cult.
-Max's brother harvests the eye fluid from the remaining fourth floor victims and himself, and he feeds Max all of their fluid which gives him enough stamina to kill the entire residential home's cult.
-After the storm, Max and the drained victims, having regained some of their strength by taking back the fluid from the dead cult, escape the home.
+Luke harvests the eye fluid from the remaining fourth floor victims and himself, and he feeds Max all of their fluid which gives him enough stamina to kill the residential home's cult, including Juno, Les, Lou, Dr. Sabian, and Gretchen.
+Max's foster parents try to escape, but are killed when a storm wind blows a sheet of glass into them outside of their car.
+After the storm, Max, Luke, and the drained victims, having regained some of their strength by taking back the fluid from the dead cult, escape the home.